Guide to Seitan

 Have you tried seitan, the miracle plant meat?
 The trick is having a flavorful recipe and knowing how to cook it the right way.
 For a long time I didn’t enjoy seitan, but now I know the tricks and tips to make various vegan meat dishes taste incredible!
 I’ll teach you everything you need to know.
 Let’s go!

-The above photo might just be my favorite way yet to enjoy seitan, as Vegan Carne Asada.
+The below photo might just be my favorite way yet to enjoy seitan, as Vegan Carne Asada.
 This stuff is gone within minutes at my home, everybody is crazy for it!
-Scroll down to get the recipe at the bottom of this post.

 What is seitan?

 Seitan is pronounced say-tan, not see-tan as I used to say.
 Seitan is a fabulous plant based meat alternative that is made primarily from wheat gluten.
 Other vegan meat alternatives that are popular include tofu, tempeh and soy based meats.

 Unlike tofu or tempeh, seitan based meats are truly meaty, chewy and can really stand in for meat in a variety of dishes.